code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 # Testing the Spring Kafka Template & Listener

-> When executing below test case, make sure you have a running instance of Apache Kafka on port '9092' of your local machine.
+> When executing below test case, make sure you have [a running instance of Apache Kafka on port '9092' of your local machine](({{ site.url }}/2016/09/apache-kafka-download-installation.html)).
 Note that it is also possible to [use Spring Kafka to automatically start an embedded Kafka broker as part of a unit test case]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).

 In order to verify that we are able to send and receive a message to and from Kafka, a basic `SpringKafkaApplicationTests` test case is used.
 It contains a `testReceiver()` unit test case that uses the `Sender` to send a message to the <var>helloworld.t</var> topic on the Kafka bus.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.

-> Note that if the <var>helloworld.t</var> topic does not exist on the Kafka bus, the test case will fail.
+> Note that if the <var>helloworld.t</var> topic does not exist on the Kafka bus, the test case will not be successful.
 Reason for this is that when the consumer is starting up it tries to access the topic and fails.
-[By the time it retries, the topic has been created by the `sendMessage()` but also has data in it, so the consumer tries to connect at "latest"](https://issues.apache.org/jira/browse/KAFKA-3334), which is the offset of the most recent message, and so the consumer never receives the initial message.
+[By the time it retries, the topic has been created by the `sendMessage()` but also has data in it, so the consumer tries to connect at "latest"](https://issues.apache.org/jira/browse/KAFKA-3334), which is the offset of the most recent message, as such the consumer never receives the initial message.
 The next time you run the test case it will work since the topic exists.

 ``` java
 package com.codenotfound.kafka;